nicolas-hbt/pygraft/docs/source/appendix/related.rst

    This section is under construction.

 .. list-table:: Table 3.
-Feature comparison of graph generation tools
+Feature comparison of graph generation tools.
+"NA" is used when a feature is not applicable due to the characteristics of the current generation tool.
+Domain-agnostic denotes whether a given tool is able to potentially operate with schemas of different application fields.
    :widths: 4 5 5 9 9 5 5 5
    :header-rows: 1
    :stub-columns: 0